-Every two years, the Institute of Mathematics and its Applications (IMA) in cooperation with the Institute’s Journal of Applied Mathematics and the British Applied Mathematics Colloquium (BAMC) will award the IMA Lighthill-Thwaites Prize in applied mathematics.
+The Institute of Mathematics and its Applications (IMA), in cooperation with the Institute’s Journal of Applied Mathematics and the British Applied Mathematics Colloquium (BAMC), will award the IMA Lighthill-Thwaites Prize in Applied Mathematics in 2017.

-This biennial prize has been established by the IMA in recognition of the achievement of its first two Presidents - Professors Sir James Lighthill and Sir Bryan Thwaites - in laying the foundations of what has become a major scientific Institute.
-Born within a month of each other they were at school together and their subsequent careers were closely aligned: they started by working in the same room at the National Physical Laboratory and ended by being Heads of Colleges in London University.
+This biennial prize has been established by the IMA in recognition of the achievement of its first two Presidents – Professors Sir James Lighthill and Sir Bryan Thwaites – in laying the foundations of what has become a major scientific institute.
 It was their mutual interest in the education and training of young people, as much as their involvement in applied mathematics, that has shaped the conditions of the Prize as detailed below.

 A joint paper may be submitted by a candidate if accompanied by a statement from the co-authors agreeing to the submission and detailing the contribution of the candidate to the paper.
 It is anticipated that candidates will have made the major contribution to any joint work submitted.